 - Framboise (a raspberry brandy)

 NOTE: If you worry about having a one-use ingredient in your pantry, you'll find that Kirsch is frequently called for in many cheese fondue recipes.
-Might be just the excuse you need to plan a fun dinner one weekend with the family.
+Might be just the excuse you need to plan a fun dinner one weekend with the family!

-Add the ingredients to your machine in the order they are listed in the recipe.
 Save the dried fruit and nuts for the kneading stage your machine recommends.

 Several bread machine models will beep when it is time to add the mix-ins.